-Valentine’s Day is next week, is anyone feeling crafty?
+Valentine’s Day is coming up quick, is anyone feeling crafty?
 I found some great craft ideas from Family Fun and wanted to share them with you.

 If you make one of these, let me know which one of if you have suggestions to improve or make them easier.
 My favorite is the treat transmitter.
 Which one is your favorite?